What is a limitation period?

 Why is it important to know?

-The limitation period is the first thing that a lawyer will check if a party wishes to bring a claim.
+The period is the first thing that a lawyer will check if a party wishes to bring a claim.
 To put it simply, if the party has left it too long after the event occurred and the period has expired, then they will not be able to bring a claim at all.

 Whether you are looking to bring a claim for an unfair dismissal, or you are seeking damages after being injured by an accident at work, or if you want a refund for a faulty product, then you will need to check the limitation period for that cause of action so that your claim is not time-barred.

 For individuals to join any one of PGMBM’s group litigation lawsuits they will have to show that their claim falls within the limitation period.